For the very young

-For viewers from
+For viewers from Pakistan and India.

-Out and about with John Bevan
+Out and about with John Bevan.

 First shown on BBC Wales

-MEN'S SINGLES and all the highlights of the ninth day's play direct from the All England Lawn Tennis Club, Wimbledon.
+BBC outside broadcast cameras bring you The Semi-Finals of the Men's Singles and all the highlights of the ninth day's play direct from the All England Lawn Tennis Club, Wimbledon.

-Introduced by David Coleman with News-Results-Summaries
+Introduced by David Coleman with News-Results-Summaries.

 A Race Through Space